nikgalanop/edsger/src/design-choices.md

 the `size`-th character in the provided buffer.
 The function reads from `stdin` as long as it has not reached `EOF` or it not read the newline char `'\n'`.
 The `'\n'` is not included in the returned string.

+## Nested Functions
+- In edsger, the programmer can nest functions.
+The nested functions can access variables from the outer scopes in which they are nested into, as expected.
+This is implemented via lambda lifting.